MicrosoftDocs/azure-docs/articles/time-series-insights/tutorial-create-tsi-sample-spa.md

       <link rel="stylesheet" type="text/css" href="dist/tsiclient.css"></link> -->
       ```

    b.
-Scroll down to following lines of JavaScript code.
-Change the `clientID` and `postLogoutRedirectUri` variables respectively, to use the Application ID and Home Page URL you copied previously during step #8 in [Register the application with Azure AD](#register-the-application-with-azure-ad) section.
+Next, change the access token logic to use your new Azure AD application registration.
+Change the following `clientID` and `postLogoutRedirectUri` variables respectively, to use the Application ID and Home Page URL you copied in step #8 of the [Register the application with Azure AD](#register-the-application-with-azure-ad) section:

       [!code-javascript[head-sample](~/samples-javascript/pages/tutorial/index.html?range=147-153&highlight=4-5)]